 Did you get any feedback from the Scorpions camp because of your re-connect with Francis?

 Herman: No. They are still fighting… and they probably need another twenty years before they get it.
-And it’s so simple, my dear friends when you reach this, just sit down and talk to each other, eye to eye.
-Then you can solve everything, and you don’t have to employee any more lawyers and go to court for any longer.
+And it’s so simple, my dear friends, when you reach this, just sit down and talk to each other, eye to eye.
+Then you can solve everything, and you don’t have to employ any more lawyers and go to court any longer.
 Even we have this thing in Germany, as you know.
-It was the hundred year war, you know.
-You probably know about the thirty year war, 1600, and then they had a hundred year war.
+It was the hundred-year war, you know.
+You probably know about the thirty-year war, 1600, and then they had a hundred-year war.
 Even that war ended one time.
-Okay, there were millions of millions of people dead, and everybody regretted, women lost their husbands or their sons, you know.
-And that’s the same story after every war, once the war is over then everybody was, “Yeah.
-Now we know better, we won’t do it again.”
-Until the next time, then you have five stupid people can affect the whole world.
+Okay, millions of people died, and everybody regretted that women lost their husbands or their sons, you know.
+And that’s the same story after every war, once the war is over, then everybody was, “Yeah.
+Now we know better.
+We won’t do it again.”
+Until the next time, then you have five stupid people who can affect the whole world.

 That’s so true.

-Herman: Yeah, it’s so true and this is why I think every war has to end, and if we don’t start by ourselves.
+Herman: Yeah, it’s so true, and this is why I think every war has to end, and if we don’t start by ourselves.
 How can we have a peaceful world?
-If you fight with an old friend for song, how can you have a peaceful world?
-Wasn’t why a famous man under the name of Jesus said, “You have to learn to forgive?”
+If you fight with an old friend for a song, how can you have a peaceful world?
+That wasn’t why a famous man under the name of Jesus said, “You have to learn to forgive?”

 If you don’t learn to forgive, you fall away from religion and thinking, you know.

-Yes, sit down and talk and say, “Look, lot of shit going on, I want to hear your opinion.
-Tell me about it, why this happened?”
+Yes, sit down and talk and say, “Look, a lot of shit going on.
+I want to hear your opinion.
+Tell me about it.
+Why this happened?”
 And then we talked, and he understood, I kind of understood, and it was okay.
-So, “I can forgive you for this, let’s go on now and make some great music before the others get that next life probably”.
+So, “I can forgive you for this.
+Let’s go on now and make some great music before the others get that next life, probably.”

 NEW MICHAEL SCHENKER’S TEMPLE OF ROCK ALBUM

-I have learned that you’re going to release the new Michael Schenker’s Temple of Rock album with this line up on the fall?
+I have learned that you’re going to release the new Michael Schenker’s Temple of Rock album with this lineup in the fall?

-I do know that the album is going to be called BRIDGE THE GAP, but would you tell us something more about it?
+I know that the album will be called BRIDGE THE GAP, but would you tell us something more about it?

-Well, we just played one song, “Horizon” on sound check.
-The album is actually very vocal oriented, you know, but it’s also very heavy metal album, so I think people who like go to Wacken, for example, they will be happy with this album, because it’s really, really heavy, heavy rock, you know.
+Well, we just played one song, “Horizon,” on soundcheck.
+The album is actually very vocal-oriented, you know, but it’s also a very heavy metal album, so I think people who like to go to Wacken, for example, will be happy with this album because it’s really, really heavy, heavy rock, you know.

-Is it completely different style what you have done before?
+Is it a completely different style from what you have done before?

-Well, for me I did this style in the beginning of my career, many, many years back in the early 70’s.
-You did just hear “Horizons”, so, that’s the album style.
+Well, for me, I did this style at the beginning of my career, many, many years back in the early ’70s.
+You did just hear “Horizons,” so that’s the album style.
 “Laughs”